-In-Vitro Fertilization (IVF) Side Effects at Each Stage
+In Vitro Fertilization (IVF) Side Effects at Each Stage

-Stage 1: Suppression (Pause and Prepare)
+Stage 1: Suppression

 What happens?

-In this first step, our goal is to calm the ovaries, usually by using oral contraceptives (OCs).
-In a normal menstrual cycle, follicles (fluid-filled sacs that hold the eggs) grow at different rates.
-Some slower, some faster.
+In a normal menstrual cycle, your follicles (the tiny fluid-filled sacs that hold the eggs) grow at different rates - some slower, some faster.
 Their size corresponds with their maturity, and ultimately, one dominant follicle will win out.
 We don’t really want this to happen during IVF.

-Suppression Side Effects:
+Suppression Side Effects

 - Spotting